paulintrognon/paulintrognon.fr/src/content/blogPosts/typescript-prettier-eslint-next-js.md

 info Visit https://yarnpkg.com/en/docs/cli/run for documentation about this command. husky > pre-commit hook failed (add --no-verify to bypass)
 ```

+If husky did not start on commit, try reinstalling it: `yarn add --dev husky`

 _**Note:** If you want to skip the check (for example when you are just commiting changes to your README.md file), you can add a `--no-verify` flag to your commit command.
 For example: `git commit --no-verify -m "Update README.md"`_